BY LAURA GALBRAITH

 Special to the Record-Eagle

-Laura Galbraith is the Vice President of Administration for the Traverse City Area Chamber of Commerce.
+Laura Galbraith is the senior vice president of finance and administration at the Traverse City Area Chamber of Commerce.
 Contact her by email at email@example.com